-- 1. Participation in interscholastic athletics is a privilege provided for students who meet democratically established standards for qualification. - 2.
-Participation in interscholastic athletics is a privilege which should fundamentally be available to bona fide students in school districts where they live full time with their parents, custodial parent or legal guardian appointed by a court of proper jurisdiction. - 3.
-Standards governing eligibility are a necessary prerequisite to participation in interscholastic athletics, because: - a. they protect the opportunities of bona fide resident students to participate; - b. they provide a fundamentally fair and equitable framework in which interscholastic athletic competition in an educational setting can take place; - c. they provide uniform standards for all schools to follow in maintaining equitable athletic competition; - d. they support the education philosophy that athletics is a privilege which must not be permitted to assume a dominant position in a school's program; - e. they keep the focus of educators and students on the fact that students attend school to receive an education first and participate in athletics second; - f. they maintain the fundamental principle that a high school student should live at home with the parents and attend school in the school district in which the parents/guardians live; - g. they reinforce the view that the family is a strong and viable unit in our society, and as such, is the best place for students to live while attending high school; - h. they prevent "district hopping" or "shopping around" for schools or athletic programs which may suit an individual's personal interests; - i. they serve as a deterrent to individuals who would seek to recruit student-athletes to attend a particular school for the purpose of building athletic strength; - j. they serve as a deterrent to students running away from minor discipline problems or similar conflicts;
+- 1. Participation in interscholastic athletics is a privilege provided for students who meet democratically established standards for qualification. - Participation in interscholastic athletics is a privilege which should fundamentally be available to bona fide students in school districts where they live full time with their parents, custodial parent or legal guardian appointed by a court of proper jurisdiction. - 3.
+Standards governing eligibility are a necessary prerequisite to participation in interscholastic athletics, because: - a. they protect the opportunities of bona fide resident students to participate; - they provide a fundamentally fair and equitable framework in which interscholastic athletic competition in an educational setting can take place; - c. they provide uniform standards for all schools to follow in maintaining equitable athletic competition; - d. they support the education philosophy that athletics is a privilege which must not be permitted to assume a dominant position in a school's program; - they keep the focus of educators and students on the fact that students attend school to receive an education first and participate in athletics second; - f. they maintain the fundamental principle that a high school student should live at home with the parents and attend school in the school district in which the parents/guardians live; - g. they reinforce the view that the family is a strong and viable unit in our society, and as such, is the best place for students to live while attending high school; - h. they prevent "district hopping" or "shopping around" for schools or athletic programs which may suit an individual's personal interests; - they serve as a deterrent to individuals who would seek to recruit student-athletes to attend a particular school for the purpose of building athletic strength;